jonny-mills/Insight-Invitation-To-Edit/README.md

 ### Tech Stack flow description
 **Wikipedia database to S3**: Ingested 5 months of clickstream data to S3.
 **S3 to Spark**: Spark reads data from S3 (5 files containing around 30 million rows each) and perfoms aggregate data crunching.
-Click [here](https://dumps.wikimedia.org/other/clickstream/readme.html) to view data source.
+Click [here](https://dumps.wikimedia.org/other/clickstream/readme.html) to view raw data source.
 **Spark to PostGreSQL**: Spark sends each of the 5 aggregate DF's to PostGreSQL.
 Next - an API script is run from the list   titles generated from the aggregate DF to generate a table containing daily pageview data for the same 5 month period.
-Click [here](https://github.com/Commonists/pageview-api) to learn more about the Pageview API package that I used.
+Click [here](https://github.com/Commonists/pageview-api) to learn more about the Pageview API package that was used.
 **PosGresSQL to TwitterBot**: PostGreSQL joins different dataframes.
-Impact metrics calculated in Pandas.
-TwitterBot inputs list pages that have exceptional metrics and tweets one of the list every 4 hours.
+Postprocessing impact metrics calculated in Pandas.
+Every four hours, TwitterBot tweets list pages that have exceptional metrics.
-**PosGresSQL to Tableau**: Tableau reads in the joined, postprocessed df, and a visulation is created.
+**PosGresSQL to Tableau**: Tableau reads in the joined, postprocessed df to create a dashboard.
-**Tableau to Flask**: The created dashboard in Tableau is published.
+**Tableau to Flask**: The dashboard in Tableau is published.
 Flask takes the embedded code from Tableau to display results on www.invitationtoedit.co